eclipse-bluechi/bluechi/tests/README.md

 The [containers](./containers/) directory contains two container files.

-The `container-base` file describes the builder base image that is published to [registry.gitlab.com/centos/automotive/sample-images/hirte/hirte-builder](https://gitlab.com/CentOS/automotive/sample-images/container_registry/3897597).
+The `integration-test-base` file describes the builder base image that is published to [https://quay.io/repository/hirte/integration-test-base](https://quay.io/repository/hirte/integration-test-base).
 It contains core dependencies such as systemd and devel packages.

-Both, `containerfile-hirte-local` as well as `containerfile-hirte-snapshot`, are based on the builder base image and contain compiled products and configurations for integration testing.
+Both, `integration-test-local` as well as `integration-test-snapshot`, are based on the builder base image for the integration tests and contain compiled products and configurations for integration testing.

+**_NOTE:_** Currently, the images are pushed manually to the quay.io container repository.
+If any updates are required, please reach out to the [code owners](../.github/CODEOWNERS).